jmclain-banyan/OneOrigin/README.md

 ### Solution

-Create a function that will dispatch requests with in the parameters set.
+Create a function that will dispatch total required requests with in the restrictions set.

 ### Code Explanation